mowal/interpretability_learned_chem_feat/README.md

 # Interpreting Neural Network Models for Toxicity Prediction by Extracting Learned Chemical Features

-Accompanying code and data for the manuscript: <!-- TODO: Add link -->
+Accompanying code and data for the manuscript: [https://doi.org/10.1021/acs.jcim.4c00127]

+Copyright (c) 2024 Lhasa Limited and The University of Sheffield

 ## Respository structure